Office Building Renovation for SJ

 Shujian You was recognized with the coveted Iron A' Design Award in 2025, a testament to excellence of their work Matrix Beyond Bronze Office Building Renovation.

-Residential Villa for Haletoke.Co.Ltd
+Residential for MAN Office

-Mixed Use Development for Dimand S.A.
+Mixed Use for SCPG

 Establishing your own newsroom is a strategic move to effectively communicate your designs to a targeted audience of journalists and media editors.
 This direct channel enhances your visibility, significantly increasing your chances of being published and featured across a wide range of media platforms, from magazines and newspapers to journals and online media.
 Take the first step towards amplifying your reach and influence in the design community.